iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Proximal Point Method, Interpretations.md

 **Remarks**

-We abuse the notation and use subgradient dispite the fact that it's a set value mapping not a single value mapping as in the traditional derivation for the backwards Euler method.
+We abuse the notation and use subgradient despite the fact that it's a set value mapping not a single value mapping as in the traditional derivation for the backwards Euler method.

+---
+### **Monotone Operators Interpretations**